SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 # SciTweets Heuristics - Heuristics of Science-Relatedness of Tweets

 ## Description
-This repository contains three scripts to classify the science-relatedness of Tweets with heuristics.
-The heuristics were developed as part of *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.
-The scripts include heuristics for the following three different forms of science-relatedness for Tweets (categories 1.1, 1.2, and 1.3):
+This method offers a computationally inexpensive way to extract scientific online discourse from a dataset of tweets / social media posts.
+It contains heuristics to identify three different forms of science-relatedness in tweets (categories 1.1, 1.2, and 1.3) (see definitions below).
+The heuristics were developed to sample data for the SciTweets dataset as part of *"SciTweets - A Dataset and Annotation Framework for Detecting Scientific Online Discourse"* published at **CIKM2022**.

 ## Use Cases
 A social scientist studying scientific online discourse on Twitter (Tweets that are science-related) over time.
 After extraction of such Tweets, they could be (1) analyzed or (2) used as input for subsequent methods like claim verification or reference disambiguation.